 Wes’s primary focus is on improving the lives of those who lack resources and positive role models in their lives.
 He strives to do this by sponsoring community days, coat drives, and empowering as many youth as possible through H.Y.P.E.
 (Helping Young People Evolve).
 Started in December 2011, H.Y.P.E. is a boxing and mentoring program serving boys and girls in the Charlottesville/Albemarle urban ring.
-Since the program’s creation, the overall GPA of participants jumped from a 1.8 in December 2011 to 3.2 in April 2014.
-Its success led to a second location in Columbia, SC, which opened in May 2014.
-Wes currently serves as the Vice President of the 100 Black Men of Central VA, is an adviser for the Collegiate 100 Black Men of Central VA (UVA Chapter) and is an African American Teaching Fellow.
-He is a former Board Adviser for the PHAR (Public Housing Association of Residents) Board, has served on the Charlottesville Housing Advisory Committee, and is currently on the Charlottesville Police Citizens Advisory Panel.
-He is also the President of the Young Black Professional Network (YBPN) of Charlottesville and the Charlottesville/Albemarle Alliance of Black School Educators (CAABSE).
+Since the program’s creation, the overall GPA of participants jumped from a 1.8 in December 2011 to 3.2 in June 2016.
+Wes currently serves as the President of the national award winning 100 Black Men of Central VA, is an adviser for the Collegiate 100 Black Men of Central VA (UVA Chapter), serves as Co-Chair of the Charlottesville Alliance for Black Male Achievement (CABMA), and is an African American Teaching Fellow.
+He currently serves on the Charlottesville Redevelopment and Housing Authority Board and the Charlottesville Police Citizens Advisory Panel.
+He has also served on the Charlottesville Housing Advisory Committee.

-To contact a Council member, you can send an e-mail to the Clerk of Council, or mail a letter to P.O.
+To contact a Council member, you can send an e-mail to the Clerk of Council, mail a letter to P.O.
 Box 911, City Hall, Charlottesville, VA, 22902, or call (434) 970-3113 .